mrbmc/mrbmc.github.io/src/projects/disney-enterprise.md

 title: Disney Enterprise XD
 date: 2020-09-01
 thumbnail: /images/portfolio/disney-enterprise/optumus-mockup.jpg
-# masthead-image: /images/portfolio/disney-enterprise/ivan-cockpit.webp
+#masthead-image: /images/portfolio/disney-enterprise/disney-enterprise-sso_gates.png
 eleventyExcludeFromCollections: false
 tags:
   - work
 summary: \"Streaming As A Service\" for Disney+, Hulu, and ESPN+.
 description: I founded the program, and grew a team from 1 to 16 designers, for Disney's Streaming As A Service platform.
 The Enterprise XD team designed a suite of 30+ industrial grade products that operate Disney+, ESPN+, Hulu, and STAR+.
-The platform saved Disney $80M per year, and increased MRR 25% YoY.
+The platform saved Disney **$80M per year**, and **increased MRR 25% YoY**.
 jobtitle: Senior Director, Product Design
 accomplishments:
  - Reduced operational costs by **$80M annually** by building products competitive with industry leaders.